phbradley/alphafold_finetune/README.md

 # alphafold_finetune
 Python code for fine-tuning AlphaFold to perform protein-peptide binding predictions.
-This repository is a collaborative project: Justas Dauparas implemented the AlphaFold changes necessary for fine-tuning and wrote a template of the `run_finetuning.py` script.
-Phil Bradley and Amir Motmaen further developed and extensively tested that template for protein:peptide binding.
+This repository is a collaborative effort: Justas Dauparas implemented the AlphaFold changes necessary for fine-tuning and wrote a template of the fine-tuning script.
+Amir Motmaen and Phil Bradley further developed and extensively tested the fine-tuning and inference scripts in the context of protein-peptide binding.

 # Examples